Skip to content

 • Categoriseddev, social, forum, etc., based on each site’s tags.

-• Per-row metadata at the right — elapsed time, verdict reason for Uncertain rows, the transport chip when it’s not plain HTTP.
+• Per-row metadata — elapsed time, verdict reason for Uncertain rows, confidence score when available, and the transport chip when it’s not plain HTTP.

 Expect mostly Found for torvalds (he’s on a lot of dev platforms) and a sprinkle of Uncertain (CDN edges, login walls).